ingridstevens/local-model-chat/README.md

 ![Local Model Chat Cover Image](/images/cover.png)

 This is a simple chat application built using the Langchain library in Python.
 It allows users to interact with an AI chatbot through a user interface.
 The chatbot responds to prompts from the user and can generate new responses based on the user's input.
+This application is configured to use a local model as the LLM, and this code can be modified to use alternative models, including OpenAI or other open source models.

 ## Prerequisites